-Qualtrics offers a sample-size calculator that can help you determine your ideal sample size in seconds.
+Qualtrics offers a sample size calculator online that can help you determine your ideal survey sample size in seconds.
 Just put in the confidence level, population size, margin of error, and the perfect sample size is calculated for you.

 The confidence interval is the plus-or-minus figure that represents the accuracy of the reported.
 Consider the following example:

 A Canadian national sample showed “Who Canadians spend their money on for Mother’s Day.”
 Eighty-two percent of Canadians expect to buy gifts for their mom, compared to 20 percent for their wife and 15 percent for their mother-in-law.
 In terms of spending, Canadians expect to spend $93 on their wife this Mother’s Day versus $58 on their mother.
 The national findings are accurate, plus or minus 2.75 percent, 19 times out of 20.

 For example, if you use a confidence interval of 2.75 and 82% percent of your sample indicates they will “buy a gift for mom” you can be “confident (95% or 99%)” that if you had asked the question to ALL CANADIANS, somewhere between 79.25% (82%-2.75%) and 84.75% (82%+2.75%) would have picked that answer.